for Veterans and the Public

 Hepatocellular carcinoma (HCC): Cancer stemming from the liver cells.
 Also called hepatoma.

 Intravenous drug use (IDU or IVDU): Injecting drugs, usually illicit drugs such as heroin, into veins for recreational purposes.
-IDU is an abuse of drugs and commonly leads to addiction.
 IDU is the most common cause of hepatitis C infection.

 Jaundice: A condition characterized by yellowness of the skin and eyes.
 Jaundice is a symptom of many disorders, including: obstruction of bile passageways by a gallstone; disease of the liver due to viral infection, alcoholism, or poisons; or breakdown of red blood cells.